isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/dashboard-layout/info-pages.md

 -	A standardised and reliable approach across dashboards, enabling a user’s ease-of-use.

 The information pages are designed to compliment the reporting pages, with an initial Dashboard information page, followed by the reporting pages, and with any other complimentary dashboard information pages at the end of the report for consultation by the user if needed.
 The pages created in the wireframe are:
--	Info: Dashboard information – page 1
+-	Info: Dashboard information
--	Summary/highlights – page 2
+-	Summary/highlights
--	Insight 1 – page 3
+-	Insight 1
--	Insight 2 – page 4
+-	Insight 2
--	Info: Data Details – page 5
+-	Info: Data Details
--	Info: Updates – page 6
+-	Info: Updates
--	Info: How to use – page 7
+-	Info: How to use

 The wireframe was created in Power BI, although the features can be recreated in alternative data visualisation tools.
 The content of the dashboard should be automated wherever possible to minimise manual intervention.